jpn--/addicty/README.md

 conda install addicty -c conda-forge
 ```

-Addicty runs on Python 3.9.
+Addicty runs on Python 3.9 or later.

 ### Usage
 addicty inherits from ```dict```, but is more flexible in terms of accessing and setting its values.